-After the operation, you'll be taken to intensive care or a cardiac recovery ward, where nurses will keep a close eye on you overnight.
+After the operation, you'll be taken to the intensive care unit or a cardiac care unit, where nurses will keep a close eye on you overnight.

 Sometimes there is fluid left in your chest after the operation, and you'll have a tube put in your chest to drain it.
 The tube is usually taken out the next day.
 In one or two days you should be well enough to walk.